 Deadlift Form 101: How to Lift More Weight Safely

-What Muscles Does The Pull-up Work?
+What Muscles Do Pull-ups Work?

 It takes several muscle groups working together to perform a pull-up.